7-docs/7-docs/README.md

 ## Status

 This is still in an early alpha phase.
-There is a command-line interface, it supports text and Markdown files as input, uses OpenAI `text-embedding-ada-002` for embeddings, [Pinecone][15] and [Supabase][16] for vector storage, and the OpenAI `gpt-3.5-turbo` completion model.
+There is a command-line interface.
+Plain text, Markdown and PDF files are supported as input.
+OpenAI `text-embedding-ada-002` is used to create embeddings.
+[Pinecone][15] and [Supabase][16] are supported for vector storage.
+The OpenAI `gpt-3.5-turbo` model is used for chat completions.

-Ideas for extension:

-- Make it chatty, conversational (it's only single shots now)
-- Better support for source code files (e.g. Python, TypeScript).
-- Make it easy to create a user-friendly web UI to query.
-- Follow links when fetching HTML using `--source http`
+Also see the [7-docs overview][17] for an overview of packages and starterkits.

 ## Prerequisites